Spin-charge separation in a 1D Fermi gas with tunable interactions

-Spin-charge separation has been studied in quasi-1D solid state materials by using momentum-resolved tunneling to determine the dispersions \cite{Auslaender2002,Auslaender2005,Jompol2009} and by angle-resolved photoemission spectroscopy \cite{Segovia1999,Kim1996,Kim2006}.
-A quantitative analysis of these data has proved challenging, however, because of the complexity of the electronic structure, and by the unavoidable presence of impurities and defects.
-Recently, a quantum gas microscope was employed in a series of related experiments with ultracold atoms on a single-site resolved 1D Hubbard chain leading to the observation of the fractionalization of spin and charge quantum numbers \cite{Hilker2017}; the modification of the SDW wavevector by density-doping and by spin-polarization \cite{salomon2019}; and the study of simultaneous spin and charge dynamics resulting from a deconfinement-induced quench \cite{Vijayan2020}.
-While related to the TLL theory, these experiments did not measure the collective low-energy excitation spectrum inherent to spin-charge separation.
-Separately exciting the spin and charge collective modes, as well as quantitatively determining their respective speeds as a function of interaction strength, have remained out of reach.
+Spin-charge separation has been studied in quasi-1D solid state materials in several ground-breaking experiments employing momentum-resolved tunneling to determine the dispersions \cite{Auslaender2002,Auslaender2005,Jompol2009} or by angle-resolved photoemission spectroscopy \cite{Segovia1999,Kim1996,Kim2006}.
+While these experiments observe splitting into spin and charge excitations, a quantitative analysis of these data has proved challenging because of the complexity of the electronic structure, and by the unavoidable presence of impurities and defects.
+Recently, a series of experiments with ultracold atoms in an optical lattice was performed on a single-site resolved 1D Hubbard chain, leading to the observation of the fractionalization of spin and charge quantum numbers at equilibrium \cite{Hilker2017}; the modification of the SDW wavevector by density-doping and by spin-polarization \cite{salomon2019}; and the study of simultaneous spin and charge dynamics outside the Luttinger liquid regime that result from a deconfinement-induced quench \cite{Vijayan2020}.
+These experiments, while demonstrating the abilities of ultracold atoms for quantum simulation with unprecedented control, did not measure the collective low-energy excitation spectrum inherent to spin-charge separation.
+The ability to make quantitative measurements of the respective speeds of the two low-energy modes, in a well-controlled setting with tunable interactions, has remained elusive.